ligo1/videofeed/README.md

 # videofeed
-shows a feed of videos from different platform
+shows a feed of videos from different platforms